mcyph/global_subnational_covid_data/README.md

 Auto-generated subnational COVID-19 data from many sources using the covid_19_grab_au project, which is no longer only getting Australian data but from many countries around the world.
+As far as I know, it is the largest continually updated data source of its kind.
 The goal is to be able to convert this data into a common universal format, so as to be able to use it for comparative analysis and similar purposes.

 The data is obtained from original sources where possible.
 Some of the data also comes from aggregated sources like